ostrya/PresencePublisher/README.md

 ## Permissions

+* ACCESS_BACKGROUND_LOCATION: on Android 10+, necessary to retrieve SSID of connected WiFi while running in background
-* ACCESS_COARSE_LOCATION: on Android 9+, necessary to retrieve SSID of connected WiFi (you do not need to grant the permission in Android 6.0 - 8.1 for the app to work)
+* ACCESS_FINE_LOCATION: on Android 9+, necessary to retrieve SSID of connected WiFi (you do not need to grant the permission in Android 6.0 - 8.1 for the app to work)
 * ACCESS_NETWORK_STATE: necessary to register network change listener
 * ACCESS_WIFI_STATE: necessary to retrieve SSID of connected WiFi